frederic-perez/AmE-dictionary/data/dictionary.md

 __be on track__ _idiom_ To progress or develop as planned, scheduled, or expected.
 __be shown the ropes__ _idiom_ To be taught how to do or perform a job, task, or activity; to have explained or demonstrated how something is done.
 __be sitting pretty__ _idiom_ To be in an ideal living situation (typically because one is financially comfortable), or in an advantageous position. _With all the money you inherited from Aunt Myrtle, you'll be sitting pretty for the rest of your life._
+__be still in the game__ _idiom_ To remain a contender for success despite setbacks or difficulties.
 __beach__ _v_
 __beadledom__ _n_ A gratuitous or officious display or exercise of authority, as by petty officials.
 __beady__